How Belief Works

 Credulism and comprehending a claim

-It can seem obvious from this experience that the entrance of a claim into our mind upon comprehending it doesn't cause us to believe it.
-For example, it can seem obvious from our experience of comprehending the claim London is the capital of France that the entrance of this claim into our mind just then didn't cause us to wrongly believe that London is the capital of France.
-Indeed, it can seem obvious that we instead just immediately thought/believed 'London isn't the capital of France'.
+It can seem obvious from experience that merely comprehending the claim London is the capital of France, for example, doesn't cause us to wrongly believe that London is the capital of France.
+Indeed, it can seem obvious that we just then instead merely immediately thought 'London isn't the capital of France'.

 And the obviousness of this incompatibility means, by definition, that our awareness of it required very little thinking – as did our subsequent conclusion, based on that incompatibility, that London isn't the capital of France, and that the claim London is the capital of France is therefore false.
 Also, again, the brain functions on the timescale of milliseconds.